Autism Spectrum Disorder

 • Speaks in different tones of voice, such as singing or robot-like

-• Struggles to listen to other people or understand another person’s point-of-view
+• Struggles to listen to other people or understand another person’s point of view

 • Talks at length about a favorite topic without realizing that other people are not interested